MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 You can download the latest preview version of the Azure Information Protection unified labeling client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

-### Release history
+### Release information

-Use the following information to see what’s supported for the latest preview release version of the Azure Information Protection unified labeling client for Windows.
+Use the following information to see what’s supported for the latest preview version of the Azure Information Protection unified labeling client.
+This client installs as an Office add-on for Windows computers.

 ## Version 2.0.213.0